zimwick/Palo-Alto-Chromebook-Identity/README.md

 # Palo-Alto-Chromebook-Identity
 Introduction:

-This is a professional-grade Chrome extension designed to help IT professionals manage identity in a managed Chromebook environment.
+This is a Chrome extension designed to help IT professionals manage identity in a managed Chromebook environment.
 The extension collects the IP address of a Chromebook and the signed-in user and then posts it to a webserver hosting PHP.
 After that, the PHP will post the IP and username to a Palo Alto firewall API to log the identity and match it with traffic.

 Installation: